 Cash Flow King

 Beware, this investment style is not for the faint of heart.
 It requires intensive management and extremely diligent tenant screening.
-The risk with this style of investing is the same as it’s benefits.
-This type of investor can be so focused on the return on investment that they can discount the other factors that can affect an investment’s performance such as neighborhood, crime, resident demographics and lifestyle of residents.
+The risk with this style of investing scales in tandem with it’s benefits.
+This type of investor can be so focused on the return on investment that they can overly discount the other factors that can affect an investment’s performance such as neighborhood, crime, resident demographics and lifestyle of residents.

-Solid Returns Seeker
+Solid Return Seeker

-The Solid Return Seeker is a real estate investor that has a high emphasis on cash flow, but is not willing to sacrifice on quality of neighborhood to achieve it.
+The Solid Return Seeker is a real estate investor that has a high emphasis on cash flow, but is not willing to sacrifice on the quality of the neighborhood to achieve it.
 Much like the Cash Flow King, the Solid Returns Seeker is not counting on appreciation as a part of their investment strategy.
 For them, the monthly cash flow is the name of the game.
 This type of investor is willing to pay a little bit more for the investment in an effort to reduce the intensity of management required.
 Often this type of investor does well in forced appreciation situations often found in commercial multifamily projects.
 This pragmatic investor doesn’t like to take too many risks, opting instead for calculated decisions.

-Appreciation Aficionado is on the opposite end of the spectrum as the Cash Flow King.
-This type of investor cares not about cash flow – but purely buying well located property with hopes that it will increase in value.
-This is where the old real estate adage “location, location, location” comes into play.
+Appreciation Aficionado is on the opposite end of the spectrum from the Cash Flow King.
+This type of investor does not care about cash flow – but purely buying well-located property with hopes that it will increase in value.
+The old real estate adage “location, location, location” comes into play here.
 While under the right conditions this investing strategy can be profitable, it is also the most risky.
-This type of real estate investor is willing to take on a short term cash drain with the logic that the ultimate pay off will repay those short term expenses and still offer a handsome profit.
+Real estate investors with this style are willing to take on a short-term cash drain because they think the ultimate pay-off will repay those short-term expenses and still offer a handsome profit.

 Appreciation – Cash Flow Blend

-Now this one is interesting.
-This type of real estate investor is the ultimate opportunist.
+This one is interesting.
+The appreciation-cash flow blend investor is the ultimate opportunist.
 They want to play the field and win on both ends.
 It’s genius actually, but can be a bit difficult to implement in practice.
-The person is looking for a blend of appreciation and cash flow and is willing to speculate while profiting in the short term.
-In exchange for this trade off, this type of investor is usually willing to sacrifice ROI for hopes of a bigger pay off in the end.
+The person is looking for a blend of appreciation and cash flow, and is willing to speculate while profiting in the short-term.
+In exchange for this trade-off, this type of investor is usually willing to sacrifice ROI for hopes of a bigger pay-off in the end.